locnnil/workshop/docs/reference/cli/workshop-sketch-sdk.rst

 .. rubric:: Description

-This command opens the default text editor to configure the 'sketch' SDK and immediately installs it in the specified workshop, enabling rapid experiments and tweaks at the SDK level.
+This opens the 'sketch' SDK definition in the default text editor, enabling rapid experiments and tweaks at the SDK level.

-Saving and exiting causes a refresh, which installs the updated 'sketch' SDK in the workshop.
+Saving the definition and exiting the editor causes a refresh, which installs the configured 'sketch' SDK in the workshop.

-The '--stash' and '--restore' options stash the 'sketch' SDK, reversing the changes, and quickly restore it to the workshop.
+The '--stash' and '--restore' options respectively stash the SDK, reversing the changes, and quickly restore it to the workshop.

-The '--remove' option removes the 'sketch' SDK permanently.
+The '--remove' option removes the SDK permanently.

 Notes: